 What Is the Exposure Triangle?

 Exposure in photography is all about light, and the process of controlling how much light hits the digital sensor in your camera to produce an image.
 You could say exposure is kind of an umbrella term for controlling the lightness or darkness of a photo.
 In exposure, there are three main ingredients or elements that work together: Aperture, Shutter Speed, and ISO.
 The Exposure Triangle is described as the foundation for photography.
-Once you understand how the exposure triangle works, you’ll be able to take better photos by using the various settings on your camera.
+Once you understand how it works, you’ll be able to take better photos by using the various settings on your camera.

 Understanding Exposure Part 1

-Understanding Exposure Part 2: The Exposure Triangle with Mark Wallace.
+Understanding Exposure Part 2: The Exposure Triangle with Mark Wallace

 In Part 2 of Mark’s video, he explains stops (or f-stops), which is a measure of exposure relating to the doubling or halving of the amount of light.

 Understanding Exposure Part 3: The Exposure Triangle with Mark Wallace